Facebook Ads vs Google Ads for Contractors: Which Gets More Leads Per Dollar?

 How do I know which platform is working better?

 Track cost per closed job, not cost per lead.
 A $15 Facebook lead that never converts is worth less than a $100 Google lead that turns into a $15K job.
 Use a CRM to attribute every closed job back to its source.
+For a breakdown by trade, see our contractor lead costs by trade guide.

 Not Sure Where to Put Your Ad Budget?